Brain Abscess in Children

 What causes a brain abscess in a child?

-The more common causes of a brain abscess in children are viruses, fungi, and bacteria.
+The more common causes of a brain abscess in children are fungi and bacteria.
 Bacteria are the most common cause.
-Bacteria and viruses can infect the brain in 3 ways:
+Bacteria and fungi can infect the brain in these ways:

 - Infection spreads from another area of the body, usually nearby.
 This may be an ear infection, sinus infection, or dental infection.